robinrodricks/FluentListView/README.md

 ```
 will stop the “Title” column from becoming less than 30 pixels in width.
 This is useful for preventing users from shrinking columns to 0 width and then not being about to find them again.

-How can I stop the user from resizing a column?[¶](#how-can-i-stop-the-user-from-resizing-a-column "Permalink to this headline")
+How can I stop the user from resizing a column?
 ------------------------------------------------------------------------------------------------------------------------------------

 There are some columns just don’t make sense to be resizeable.
 A column that always shows a 16x16 status icon makes no sense to be resizeable.
 To make a column be fixed width and unresizable by the user, simply set both MinimumWidth and MaximumWidth to be the same value.

-How can I make a column get bigger when the FluentListView is made bigger?[¶](#how-can-i-make-a-column-get-bigger-when-the-objectlistview-is-made-bigger "Permalink to this headline")
+How can I make a column get bigger when the FluentListView is made bigger?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 On most columns, the column’s width is static, meaning that it doesn’t change by itself.
 But sometimes it would be useful if a column would resize itself to show more (or less) of itself when the user changed the size of the ListView.
 For example, the rightmost column of a personnel list might display “Comments” about that person.
 When the window was made larger, it would be nice if that column automatically expanded to show more of the comments about that person.
 You can make this happen by setting the FillsFreeSpace property to _true_ on that column.